Asset HausAsset Haus

 Core compliance and compliance-sensitive data (investor KYC records, custody keys) are on-premise; non-sensitive components (investor portal front-end, reporting dashboards) are cloud-hosted.

-Pricing Models for White-Label Tokenization
+Commercial Models for White-Label Tokenization

-Per-Deal Licensing: A fee per tokenization deal completed.
-Typical range: $10,000–$50,000 per deal.
+Per-Deal Licensing: A fee per tokenization deal completed, often useful for lower-volume operators.

-Setup Fee + Annual License: An upfront implementation fee ($20,000–$100,000) plus an annual license fee.
-Common for on-premise deployments.
+Setup Fee + Annual License: An implementation fee plus an annual license.
+Common for on-premise or hybrid deployments where the operator owns more of the infrastructure perimeter.

 Frequently Asked Questions